-The new MacBook Pro 2022 comes with the all-new powerful M2 chip, in a portable 13-inch body.
-And with a retail price that's considerably lower than the 14-inch MacBook Pro, it proves to be a tasty prospect.
+The MacBook Pro 2022 comes with the all-new powerful M2 chip, in a portable 13-inch body.
+And with a retail price that's considerably lower than the more recent 14-inch MacBook Pro, it proves to be a tasty prospect.
 Apple is already claiming that it's a best-seller.
 It's certainly the cheapest MacBook Pro that Apple has to offer, starting at $1,299/£1,349.

 When you consider that an extra inch (and some more power under the hood) will cost you $1,999/£1,899 for the 14-inch Pro, the new 13-inch M2 MacBook Pro seems like the most accessible Pro to date.
 Also, if you're just comparing the M2 to the M1 chip, Apple claims that the latest has an 18% faster CPU and 35% faster GPU performance than the M1.
 This is, in short, a real option for the creative professional, such as a video editor, who wants to save a bit of money.

 Below you'll find more details and all the best 13-inch MacBook Pro (2022) prices.
 But if you want to check out the 2021 best MacBook Pro 14-inch prices, we've got a page for you, or head over to the best MacBook Pro (M2) prices, on both the 14- and 16-inch options for the latest 2023 models.

 The best MacBook Pro 2022 prices available

 We think that the new 13-inch MacBook Pro (M2, 2022) is going to fill a gap in the market.
 Sure, there are quite a few options on Pros that you can currently buy, but this portable 13-incher is the first Pro to sport the super fast M2 chip, which is boasting quite a jump up from the previously excellent M1 chip.
 And the headline?
 The entry configuration will cost you $700/£500 less than the slightly bigger 14-inch option – retailing at $1,299/£1,349.